book/dumbbackup/README.md

 command, in the `strftime` format `%Y-%m-%d` (or `YYYY-MM-DD` for regular people).

-Running the tool several times a day will overwrite files with a more recent version (and not delete any by default).
+Running the tool several times a day will overwrite files that have been updated (and not delete any by default).
 It also help ensure that if a backup failed (e.g. network failure), the next run will catch anything that was missed in the previous run.

 ### Unattended backups and security

-To enable unattended backups (the best kind of backups), you'll need to have a passwordless private key for ssh.
+To enable unattended backups (the best kind of backups), you'll need to have a passwordless private key for `ssh`.
 Obviously, this should be a key pair dedicated for backups, so that it can easily be revoked (by removing it from the host `rsync` is connecting to).

 Because these are passwordless keys, I'd recommend that you initiate all backups from the server (so has to keep the private key on the server,